 So, ultimately, does it matter where you get your MBA?

 “A traditional Ivy League type of MBA program may have great cachet, especially with certain employers.
 But it may also cost 10 to 15 times more than an accredited, rigorous, online MBA program,” said Hobson.
 “Plus, you have to be accepted, and not everyone who wants a traditional MBA can meet those standards.”

 Alternatively, “our MBA model is very progressive,” Hobson said.
 “If you have the motivation and are willing to put in the time, effort and work — regardless of your academic or professional background — we’ll teach you the necessary hard skills and human skills to overcome business challenges.”

 There are many types of MBAs to choose from, too.
-Whether you want to focus on a particular aspect of business or stay more general, some of your 15+ possibilities may include:
+Whether you want to focus on a particular aspect of business or stay more general, some of the 15+ concentrations may include: